rohitashokkhot/SweatAtoms/README.md

 ==========

 Create five different 3d models using the measured heart rate data of physical activity.
+Demo is available at: http://pascal.iiit.ac.in/~deepti.aggarwal/sweatatoms/
+< works in firefox >

 DISCLAIMER:
 This code is currently beta version done specifically for a reseach project.